-Helping people overcome serious disabilities and restoring them to full, productive lives is the goal of the clinical staff at the 92-bed, not-for-profit Baylor Institute for Rehabilitation.
-Baylor Rehab offers intense, highly specialized rehabilitation services for traumatic brain injuries, spinal cord injuries, strokes, and other orthopaedic and neurological disorders.
+Helping people overcome serious disabilities and restoring them to full, productive lives is the goal of the clinical staff at the 92-bed, not-for-profit Baylor Institute for Rehabilitation (BIR).
+BIR offers intense, highly specialized rehabilitation services for traumatic brain injuries, spinal cord injuries, strokes, and other orthopaedic and neurological disorders.
 Physicians specializing in physical medicine and rehabilitation, known as physiatrists, lead interdisciplinary clinical teams that work with patients to design and implement a treatment program to achieve the patient's goals.
-In 2010, for the 14th year, Baylor Rehab was named among the top rehabilitation hospitals in U.S. News & World Report's "America's Best Hospitals" guide.
+In 2010, for the 14th year, BIR was named among the top rehabilitation hospitals in U.S. News & World Report's "America's Best Hospitals" guide.

-Baylor Rehab has a prestigious reputation for its Traumatic Brain Injury (TBI) program, one of only 14 facilities throughout the nation to be designated as a model system of care for the treatment of patients with TBI by the National Institute on Disability and Rehabilitation Research.
+BIR has a prestigious reputation for its Traumatic Brain Injury (TBI) program.
+BIR is one of only 16 facilities throughout the nation to be designated as a "model system" of care for the treatment of patients with TBI by the National Institute on Disability and Rehabilitation Research (NIDRR).
 The TBI Model System (TBIMS) project is a prospective, longitudinal multi-center study examining the course of recovery and outcomes following TBI.
-Baylor Rehab's model system, known as the North Texas Traumatic Brain Injury Model System (NTTBIMS), is a cooperative effort between the University of Texas Southwestern Medical Center and Baylor Rehab.
-Researchers hope to learn more about TBI and the vast array of issues encountered by those people affected by it.
-The goal of the research is to help improve outcomes and the quality of life for people who have had brain injuries, as well as for their families.
+BIR's model system center, known as the North Texas Traumatic Brain Injury Model System (NTX-TBIMS), is a cooperative effort between Baylor, The University of Texas Southwestern Medical Center and JPS Healthcare System.
+Researchers hope to learn more about TBI and the vast array of issues encountered by the people affected by it.
+The goal of the research is to help improve outcomes and the quality of life for survivors and their families who have been affected by a devastating injury.

 When a person experiences a spinal cord injury (SCI), their life is dramatically changed and they are faced with a new set of physical, social and especially emotional challenges.
 How an individual reacts and adapts to a traumatic event such as this is known as resilience-their ability to overcome adversity.
 Researchers at Baylor Rehab, in conjunction with the University of North Texas, are currently are examining the role of resilience in SCI patients' rehabilitation process.
 Through this research, psychologists at Baylor Rehab hope to answer the question: 'Why after exposure to a traumatic event, do some people adapt more successfully than others?'
 Results from this study may assist Baylor Rehab psychologists in predicting the ability of patients to tolerate stress and negative affect post injury and could also lead to the identification of patients who would benefit from resilience therapy early on in the rehabilitation process.